 Once we have found the culprit, the solution is usually straightforward, but sometimes there are issues that are more difficult to fix.

-Seeing how each issue can be checked and repaired immediately, we will go through diagnostics of each possible problem and then troubleshoot it straight away.
+As each issue can be checked and repaired quickly, we will look at the diagnostics of each potential problem and teach you how to troubleshoot it.

 Table of ContentsShow

 In most cases, the reason for overheating will be physical, and fixing it will require you to open up your case.
 The inside of your computer is delicate, but be careful, and you should be fine.

 Dust will eventually get inside of your case one way or another; it’s unavoidable.
 The reason for this is simple: the more fans you have built into your case, the more dust it will gather.
 As a graphics card usually has its own fans, it is likely to attract even more dust.